-Canadian Department of Foreign Affairs and International Trade-Berlin Embassy.
+- Canadian Department of Foreign Affairs and International Trade-Berlin Embassy.
 Mr. Beatty was responsible for KPMG's assistance to DFAIT in undertaking a public-private partnership for the construction of a new Canadian Embassy in Berlin.
 The project involved a combination of government facilities as well as commercial development.
-Complex inter-creditor and inter-tenant arrangements were put in place in order to effectively secure the new Embassy tenancy.
+Complex inter-creditor and inter-tenant arrangements were put in place in order to effectively secure the new Embassy tenancy. - World Bank-Natural Gas System Privatization.
+Mr. Beatty had overall partnership responsibility for KPMG's assistance provided in joint venture with Consumers Gas Company developing a strategy for the privatization of the natural gas distribution utility in Bursa, Turkey.
+The work involved an examination of the regulatory issues, physical planning, as well as the development of proposal call documents.